schen1224/MyPersonalWebsite/README.md

 # MyPersonalWebsite
-This is Sabrina's personal website for web technology class's project Go to [this wedsite](http://www.sabrinac.me/)
+This is Sabrina's personal website for web technology class's project.<br>
+Go to [this wedsite](http://www.sabrinac.me/)